stanley-fork/ragit/docs/quick_guide.md

     ╰ index.json
 ```

 You'll see an empty rag index.
 Now we have to download knowledge-bases from the web.

-TODO: I'm planning to implement `rag clone https://URL/TO/A/KNOWLEDGE/BASE`, but it's WIP.
-You can download knowledge-bases from the links below.
-Download and extract the files to make the dir tree looks like below.
+I have uploaded a few sample knowledge-bases for you.
+You can `rag clone` them, like `rag clone http://TODO/TODO`

 - [docker](TODO)
 - [git](TODO)